Advanced Community Practitioner

 · Great team environment

 · Lakeside Healthcare is proud to be a Living Wage employer

 You will be assessing patients with undifferentiated medical conditions, using clinical assessment skills, and organise appropriate treatment plans in conjunction with the patient.
 You will liaise with GPs and other professionals, make onward referrals and organise diagnostic tests as appropriate.
 This will involve the provision of evidence based care in the assessment, diagnosis and treatment of those with minor illnesses, long term conditions and complex conditions.
 This may also require the provision of palliative care.

 3 Current experience of working in an independent and semi-autonomous role, diagnosing and treating patients.

 4 Demonstrates the ability to manage clinical risk and an understanding of health care governance systems.

 5 Ability to priorities, delegate and organize own workload, meeting and achieving deadlines.

 LAKESIDE HEALTHCARE is changing the face of primary care provision in England.
 We are bold, adventurous and ambitious and determined to thrive in uncertain times.
 We are the largest ‘true’ partnership in the NHS and operate from various sites across the East Midlands.
 We serve the healthcare needs of over 170,000 patients across Northamptonshire, Lincolnshire & Cambridgeshire.

 Lakeside Healthcare Corby operates over 3 sites and are rated as GOOD with CQC.
 We have 30 people in our nursing team across various roles all supported by our Lead Nurse.

-We have a strong team ethos and believe that including those delivering the service in decisions are key to the best patient outcomes so actively engage with all parts of the surgery to achieve this.
+We have a strong team ethos and believe that including those delivering the service in decisions around how the service works are key to the best patient outcomes so actively engage with all parts of the surgery to achieve this.